WolfieeifloW/pd2filter/README.md

 * **I want to use a filter not in the launcher?**
   * Put your customized filter into `ProjectD2\filters\local` and choose "Local" in the launcher (look at my guide [here](https://github.com/Project-Diablo-2/LootFilters#using-a-local-filter) too)
 * **My launcher shows no filters in the list?**
-  * Close launcher and re-open, repeat if they still don't show - *or* the server/GitHub is down
+  * Close launcher and re-open, repeat if they still don't show *or* the server/GitHub is down.
+Also try adding the launcher and game to your antivirus and/or firewall
 * **Has anyone made a video or post about the differences between X and Y filter?**
   * No one here has made comparison videos or a post of "X vs Y filter", that would be an astronomical amount of work.
 What's not a lot of work is trying a few out and seeing what fits your style
 * **How can I test my chosen loot filter?**